The Pale Horse: Literary significance and reception

 Francis Iles (Anthony Berkeley Cox) praised the novel in the 8 December 1961 issue of The Guardian: "Mrs Agatha Christie is our nearest approach to perpetual motion.
 And not only does she never stop, but she drops the ball into the cup nearly every time; and if one is sometimes reminded of those automatic machines where one pulls a handle and out pops the finished product, that is a compliment to the automatic machine and not by any means a reflection on Mrs Christie.
 For the latest tug on the Christie handle produces a product which is not only up to the standard but even above it.
 The Pale Horse is in fact the best sample from this particular factory for some time, and that is saying plenty.
 The black magic theme is handled in a masterly and sinister fashion, and to give away what lay behind it would be unforgivable.
 This is a book which nobody (repeat, nobody) should miss."
 Iles further named the novel as his favourite in the paper's Critic's choice for the end of the year, published one week later, writing that "It has not been an outstanding year for crime fiction, but as usual there have been one or two first-class items.
 The best puzzle has certainly been Agatha Christie's The Pale Horse."

 Robert Barnard: "Goodish late example – loosely plotted, but with intriguing, fantastical central idea.
 Plot concerns a Murder-Inc.-type organisation, with a strong overlay of black magic.
 Also makes use of 'The Box,' a piece of pseudo-scientific hocus-pocus fashionable in the West Country in the 'fifties (one of the things which drove Waugh to the verge of lunacy, as narrated in Pinfold)."

 In the "Binge!" article of Entertainment Weekly Issue #1343-44 (26 December 2014–3 January 2015), the writers picked The Pale Horse as an "EW favorite" on the list of the "Nine Great Christie Novels".

 References or allusions

 References to other works

 Several of Christie's earlier characters reappear in this book.
 In addition to Ariadne Oliver, Major Despard and his wife Rhoda (who met and fell in love in Cards on the Table) also participate in the plot.
 Mrs Dane Calthrop from The Moving Finger also reappears in approximately the same role as she played in that book: the rational but devoted Christian who wants the evil stopped.

 Mrs Oliver is apprehensive of attending a fete, for reasons that will be apparent to readers of her previous appearance in a Christie novel: Dead Man's Folly.

+In his conversation with Max Easterbrook, David Ardingley describes meeting a “nice elderly lady” at a psychiatric hospital who asked him “is it your poor child, who’s buried there, behind the fireplace?,” possibly making this an early appearance of Mrs Lancaster from By the Pricking of My Thumbs, which was published in 1968.